-Proven leadership and community service in Alamance County, for a better Alamance County that works for everyone.
+Proven leadership for an Alamance County that works for everyone.

 (2014 – 2018)

-- steadfastly championed and supported the County’s public education system in his words, deeds, and votes;
+- Steadfastly championed the County’s public education system in his words, deeds, and votes

-- provided leadership to the County’s first strategic planning initiative since 2003;
+- Helped lead the County’s first strategic planning initiative since 2003

-- supported implementing the wage and classification plan for county staff;
+- Supported the wage and classification plan for county staff

-- brought to Alamance County and co-chaired the County’s Stepping Up Initiative, part of a national effort to reduce the number of persons with mental illness in county detention centers;
+- Brought to Alamance County and then co-chaired the Stepping Up Initiative, part of a national effort to reduce the number of people with mental illness in county jails

-- voted to provide incentive packages to attract new companies such as Cambro, Lidl, Prescient, and Lotus to bring new high paying jobs, expand our tax base, and keep our property tax rates in check
+- Voted for incentives to attract companies such as Cambro, Lidl, Prescient, and Lotus to create high-paying jobs, expand our tax base, and keep property tax rates in check

-- Supported our farmers by supporting the Farm Preservation Program, the Present-Use Value tax system, and actively participating in meetings of the Volunteer Agriculture District Board and the Alamance Food Collaborative.
+- Supported Alamance County farmers by backing the Farm Preservation Program and the Present-Use Value tax system, as well as participating in meetings of the Volunteer Agriculture District Board and the Alamance Food Collaborative

-- helped to organize efforts to address the Opioid epidemic;
+- Helped organize efforts to battle the opioid epidemic

-- brought a lens of racial equity, inclusion, and prevention to Board discussions;
+- Brought a lens of racial equity and inclusion to Board of Commissioners discussions

 - Liaison to the Alamance-Burlington Board of Education (attended all board meetings, board work sessions, and Joint Facilities Task Force meetings)